wicketbr/BandTogether/README.md

 Depending on whether or not you have Edit Mode toggled on in the top menu you will see different options in the interface.
 For example, the context menus that appear when right-clicking on the set list, a song book, or songs in a song book will differ depending on whether or not you are in Edit Mode.
+Also, in Edit Mode you can edit the song in the main view area, as shown below.

 ![screenshot](https://github.com/wicketbr/Misc/blob/main/images/BandTogether/MainScreen-EditMode.jpg?raw=true)

 Next to the Edit Mode menu option is an option to show or hide the messages area.
 When shown, the messages interface will appear at the top of the item view area just below the toolbar menu.
 This feature can be used to send messages to the main projection screen view or to any connected tablets using the tablet view.

-If an audio file is playing from the set list the audio player controls will appear just above the messaging area.
+If an audio file is
+playing from the set list the audio player controls will appear just above the messaging area.
 When an audio file is playing you can move on to other items in the set list and the audio will continue to play.
 Once the audio has completed the audio interface will disappear.
 You can close the audio player during playback by clicking the X in the upper right corner.

-The next two icons relate to blank the screen and hiding text.
+The next two icons relate to blanking the screen and hiding text.
 The Toggle Blank Screen menu option will blank the screen to black.
 The Toggle Hide Text menu option will hide all text on a slide but leave the background in place.
 This works for Clocks, Countdowns, and Songs.